Macedo Scores Mini Gold Cup Victory

 Just as Sweet was entering traffic on lap six the caution appeared for Shane Stewart’s car slowing outside of turns three and four.
 Stewart’s car had to be towed to the work area where the CJB Motorsports crew was able to make repairs in time for the restart.

 During the restart Sweet pulled away from the field with Madsen driving under Haudenschild for second.
-As the field came through turns three and four Rico Abreu and Tim Kaeding made contact racing for the fourth position with Kaeding ended up upside down while Abreu did a 360-degree spin and remained under power.
+As the field came through turns three and four Rico Abreu and Tim Kaeding made contact racing for the fourth position with Kaeding ending upside down while Abreu did a 360-degree spin and remained under power.
 The red flag also negated Madsen’s pass for second position.
 Abreu and Kaeding had their crews make repairs before the single file restart.

-Sweet continued to lead Haudenschild and Madsen went the caution appeared one lap later for Brent Marks spinning off turn four.
+Sweet continued to lead Haudenschild and Madsen when the caution appeared one lap later for Brent Marks spinning off turn four.
 Marks was able to joint he tail of the field for the restart.

 Following the restart Haudenschild tried to drive under Sweet for the lead but could not make the pass.
 In turns three and four Haudenschild bicycled on the cushion and allowed Madsen to drive by for second.
 Madsen’s run in second was short lived as he bobbled in turns one and two and bunched the field up.
 As the field diced for position Haudenschild and Carson Macedo touched going into turn one with Haudenschild tumbling hard into the end of the front stretch wall and over the turn one embankment.
 Haudenschild emerged from his car under his own power.